Waitsnake/AnimatedGif/README.md

 You can either open only one single GIF file file or you can choose a directory that contains more than one GIF file.
 In case of a selected directory the option panel of screensaver will let you choose a time between 1 and 30 minutes after which the GIF file is randomly changed.

-Since 1.5.1 also animated PNG (Animated Portable Network Graphics (APNG)) are supported.
+Since 1.5.1 also animated PNG (Animated Portable Network Graphics (APNG)) are supported (starting with OSX 10.10).
 <br>

 ## Compatibility